 A person dealing with depression often doesn’t feel that people care, which can cause them to emotionally shut down.
-Showing them you want to be there for them, even just by listening, shows someone that you do care about what they’re going through, and can help build an alliance and trust.
+Showing them you want to be there for them, even just by listening, shows someone that you do care about what they’re going through.

 3. Push, but lightly and cautiously

 The lack of motivation can be frustrating for both the person going through the depression and also for the people around them.
 It’s okay to help to push someone forward, but monitor the difference between offering a hand and forcing someone to go where they’re clearly not ready to go.
 This gentle push can be into therapy if needed, or it can be to go outside and go out to lunch, or just to take a shower, etc. Be on their side and work as a team.